-5. Open the Mark Inspector to change the color of the Station Numbering Mark, and change the start and direction.
+9. Open the Mark Inspector to change the color of the Station Numbering Mark, and change the start and direction.

 - Underneath a preview of the Mark Content is the Edit Content button you can use to edit the contents of the Mark.
-See Editing a Mark on page 287.
+See Editing a Mark on page 265.
 You can also double-click the Mark while holding the Alt key. - The Station Numbering Mark contains a Point Text Mark.
 You can use the Mark Inspector to adjust the text, e.g. to add other SmartText variables next to the Station Number variable.
-See Using Smart Text on page 261 - Using the Text Inspector, you can change the text style of the Point Text Mark - In case color is set to Static, you can use the Fill/Stroke Inspector to edit the color of the Mark. - When selecting Back to Front, the sequence set in ArtiosCAD and stored in the MFG file will be used - If you set the order manually, you can use the buttons on the left to define the starting point, and the buttons on the right to define the direction. - You can set the Fill and Stroke color.
-See Colors and Separations in a Mark on page 281
+See Using Smart Text on page 239 - Using the Text Inspector, you can change the text style of the Point Text Mark - In case color is set to Static, you can use the Fill/Stroke Inspector to edit the color of the Mark. - When selecting Back to Front, the sequence set in ArtiosCAD and stored in the MFG file will be used - If you set the order manually, you can use the buttons on the left to define the starting point, and the buttons on the right to define the direction. - You can set the Fill and Stroke color.
+See Colors and Separations in a Mark on page 259

-Note: If you add Station Numbers based on the Station Number placeholder in the one-up graphics, the station numbers will only become visible once the placeholders are replaced by graphics.
+Note: You can add Station Numbers to an MFG or CF2 file that only contains placeholders.
+In that case, the station numbers will only become visible once the placeholders are replaced by graphics.